patrickpitre28/IntroToDSX-WML/README.md

 - **Tip**: make sure *inferSchema* is set to 'true' when reading in the csv files, otherwise, all columns will be treated as String values.

 ![infer schema](static/img/infer_schema.png?raw=true)

+#### 2. Build a Spark ML model with the IBM ML visual Model Builder
+- In the *DSX Lab - Telco Churn* project, click **Settings**
+- Scroll-down to **Associated Services**, select an instance of Machine Learning.
+Associating an instance of ML service with the project allows you to deploy models built with visual tools, such as the ML Model Builder or Flows
+- Go to **Analytics Assets** in the project
+- In the **Models** section click *Add Model*